-There are two ways how you can use the online playground: either by creating an account on this site, or by downloading a standalone environment which you can host on your own system (as a Docker container).
-We recommend the latter option if you're planning to host your own environment for students to work with.
+There are three ways how you can use the online playground: either by creating an account on this site, by downloading a VirtualBox appliance, or as a Docker container.
+We recommend the latter two options if you're planning to use the playground with many students or want to host your own environment.

 Note that you will need to register an account to access and use the online environment.

 See this YouTube video on how to use the online practice environment.

 After starting an appliance, a shortcut on the desktop will open the local playground environment.
 (Note: the username and password of the appliance user are both set to "pdbmbook".)

 A Dockerfile repository is hosted at this GitHub repository from which you can set up your own Docker containing containing the full playground environment.
 Docker is available both for Linux, Mac, and Windows operating systems.